 The benefits of playing hockey might be obvious to most people who are already deeply ingrained in the sport.

 For those who have little or no experience with hockey, however, some convincing might be in order.
-After all, everyone who loves the sport now was a beginning with no exposure at one point.
+After all, everyone who loves the sport now was a beginner with no exposure at one point.

 With that in mind, here are five reasons parents should sign their kids up for 8U hockey: